isomerpages/nlb-curiocity/_events/Curiocity Encounters: SNF 2022/Installations & Display.md

 Follow the text running along the clusters of rice paddy to trace the story of Bras Basah (which means “wet rice” in Malay) – from its agricultural roots to its history of redevelopment over the years.
 These quotes are extracted from poems (including “Bras Basah 1953” by Singapore poet Edwin Thumboo) and articles found in the collections of the National Archives of Singapore and National Library.

 **About the collective:**
-<br>[FARM](https://www.farm.sg){:target="_blank"} is a cross-disciplinary company spanning design, architecture, arts and research.
+<br>FARM is a cross-disciplinary company spanning design, architecture, arts and research.
 The company seeks to cultivate a culture of imagination, endeavouring to share the delight and joyful creativity that underpins all human action.
 Since 2005, FARM has worked on community projects which promote the arts and has organised national public art competitions and events.
 In 2007, FARM established its cross-disciplinary design arm, and has since embarked on diverse collaborations with artists and designers.
 These include architecture and interior design, product design and merchandising, graphic design and branding, art installation and sculpture, exhibition design and curatorial work.

 **Learn more:**
 <br>Wish to discover the history of Bras Basah?
 Explore [Bras Basah In Early Maps, Paintings and Postcards](https://curiocity.nlb.gov.sg/singapore-visualised/digital-stories/bb-early){:target="_blank"} via Curiocity's Bras Basah digital story.